The 6 Best Countries to Incorporate a Company for Your Online Business

 Keep reading below to discover why in detail.

-Estonia is in the top positions in Europe.
-It's one of the countries with the largest number of active startups registered.
-Furthermore, for the sixth consecutive year, the Tax Foundation, the US independent, and non-partisan research institute have positioned the Estonian system at the top of the ranking of the most efficient tax systems in OECD countries.
+Estonia is one of the European countries with the most active startups registered.
+Furthermore, for the sixth consecutive year, the Tax Foundation (the US independent and non-partisan research institute) has positioned the Estonian system as the most efficient tax system in OECD countries.

-Each year, in fact, the institute prepares an index, the International Tax Competitiveness Index, which measures the effectiveness of the tax system of the most important countries in the world through the adherence of each system to the criteria of competitiveness and neutrality.
+Each year, the institute prepares an index, the International Tax Competitiveness Index, which measures the tax system effectiveness of the top countries in the world through the adherence of each system to the criteria of competitiveness and neutrality.

-You have surely heard that Estonia was the first country in the world to have established the “digital residence” to attract brains from around the globe and encourage the opening of new digital businesses.
+You have heard that Estonia was the first country in the world to have established a “digital residence” to attract brains from all around the globe and encourage the opening of new digital businesses.

 The e-residency allows “digital nomads” (or remote workers) from all over the world to acquire, under certain aspects, the same rights as an Estonian resident: open a business in Estonia, submit applications and requests for certificates to the public administration, pay taxes, etc.